-The PCIS is an active device which is controlled by the PPA5xx/15xx over the extension port.
-It accurately synchronises to the line input, measures the frequency, and switches on the output at a precise phase angle selectable from the PPA5xx/15xx front panel in steps of 45°.
+The PCIS is an active device which is controlled by PPA3500 over the extension port.
+It accurately synchronises to the line input, measures the frequency, and switches on the output at a precise phase angle selectable from the PPA3500 front panel in steps of 45° .